gctrevino/flask-succotash/README.md

 *Disclaimer: The following has been tested on an Ubuntu 18.04 machine*

 ## How to generate container
-To generate the flask-app container run
+To generate the flask-app container run:
 ```bash
 docker build -t flask-app:latest .
 ```